Saint Library

 The Redemptorists Founded

-Founds the Congregation of the Most Holy Redeemer at Scala in the mountains above Amalfi, dedicated to preaching the full riches of redemption to the abandoned poor; in the same year, composes "Tu scendi dalle stelle," the Christmas carol that will be sung in Italian homes for three centuries.
+Founds the Congregation of the Most Holy Redeemer at Scala in the mountains above Amalfi, dedicated to preaching the full riches of redemption to the abandoned poor; in the same year, composes 'Tu scendi dalle stelle,' the Christmas carol that has been sung in Italian homes ever since.

 1748